Shahryar123/AzureResourceManagement-SDK/README.md

-"# AzureResourceManagement-SDK"

-To fetch Azure resource details using the Azure SDK, you can use the ResourceManagementClient from the @azure/arm-resources package.
-This is the complete code example for getting resource details in a Node.js application.

 # AzureResourceManagement-SDK

 Effortlessly fetch and manage Azure resource details using the Azure SDK for Node.js!
 This project demonstrates how to utilize the `ResourceManagementClient` from the `@azure/arm-resources` package to interact with Azure resources in your subscription.